IBM/container-service-getting-started-wt/Lab 7/README.md

 ```
 helm install --name my-wordpress-release --set wordpressUsername=admin,wordpressPassword=password,mariadb.mariadbRootPassword=secretpassword,persistence.storageClass=ibmc-file-bronze,mariadb.persistence.storageClass=ibmc-file-bronze stable/wordpress
 ```
 Note the simple parameters we passed into helm install to specify the name of the installation, and the configuration parameters based on the WordPress chart’s values.yaml file.
-I had to use a specific storage class given IBM Bluemix Container Service doesn’t support the alpha storage class (yet).
+I had to use a specific storage class given IBM Cloud Container Service doesn’t support the alpha storage class (yet).

 3. Wait a minute or two to allow everything to reach running.
 Follow the output from the helm install command to locate the load balancer service IP.
 ```